Inquiry CartInquiry Cart

 On the other hand, QSFP28 is a predecessor supporting data rates of up to 100Gbps.
 It utilizes 4 lanes, each with a 25Gbps capacity, making it suitable for lower bandwidth requirements compared to QSFP-DD.

-The primary distinction lies in their density and scalability—QSFP-DD offers higher bandwidth and backward compatibility with QSFP28 ports, while QSFP28 remains a cost-effective solution for networks where lower throughput suffices.
+The primary distinction lies in their density and scalability.
+QSFP-DD offers higher bandwidth and backward compatibility with QSFP28 ports.
+In contrast, QSFP28 remains a cost-effective solution for networks with lower throughput requirements.

 Understanding the QSFP-DD Form Factor